Pradumnasaraf/OpenSource-API/README.md

 **Docker Compose**

-Prerequisites: You need to have Docker and Compose installed in your local system.
+Prerequisites-  Docker and Compose installed in your local system.

 ```bash
 docker compose up